isomerpages/moe-southviewpri/_info-hub/School Related Services/Student Care Centre (Singapore EduSmart Learning Hub).md

 <br>
 <br>For parents who intend to enrol your child in the School-based Student
-Care Centre at South View Primary School, please apply to Singapore EduSmart Learning Hub via the following link: <a href="https://forms.zohopublic.com/edusmartlearninghubsouthview/form/P1StudentCareRegistration2025/formperma/uIVHQ_7zHDBGfu9JI0nrKyS40egIa_kmguUtN2a0Zjo" rel="noopener nofollow" target="_blank">P1 2025 ROI</a> by
+Care Centre at South View Primary School, please apply to Singapore EduSmart Learning Hub via the following link: <a href="https://forms.zohopublic.com/edusmartlearninghubsouthview/form/P1StudentCareRegistration2025/formperma/uIVHQ_7zHDBGfu9JI0nrKyS40egIa_kmguUtN2a0Zjo" rel="noopener nofollow" target="_blank">P1 2025 ROI</a> by <strong>11 October 2024 (Friday)</strong>.
-11 October 2024 (Friday).
 Please note that as SSC vacancies are limited, the school will give priority to families who are more in need of after-school care arrangements.
-The school will evaluate your child's need for the SSC services and inform you the outcome of your intent through our vendor, Singapore EduSmart Learning Hub, by 8 November 2024.</p>
+The school will evaluate your child's need for the SSC services and inform you the outcome of your intent through our vendor, Singapore EduSmart Learning Hub, <strong>by 8 November 2024</strong>.</p>
 <p>If we are unable to enroll your child in our SSC, you may wish to consider
 an alternative Community-based Student Care Centre.
 You can search for other MSF-registered Student Care Centres by visiting the MSF website: